European Unitary Patent and the Unified Patent Court (UPC)

 • The European Unitary Patent: A simplified procedure

-At present, it is possible to file national or European patents to protect one’s inventions.
-The Unitary Patent will make it possible to obtain a patent that is recognised throughout the territory of the signatory states at a fixed price.
+Before the entry into force of the UPC and the European patent with unitary effect, it was possible to file national or European patents to protect one’s inventions.
+Today, the Unitary Patent makes it possible to obtain a patent that is recognised throughout the territory of the signatory states at a fixed price.

 • The UPC has a dual objective: To guarantee the consistency of patent law jurisprudence throughout Europe and to increase legal certainty